Skip To Main Content

 What is the time commitment?

 The Entrepreneurship Program meets in school for two class periods per week.
-The course is extremely rigorous and students must be dedicated and motivated.
+The course is extremely rigorous, and students must be dedicated and motivated.
 Students should expect to dedicate time outside of scheduled class hours for assignments and continued work and development.

 Is there an additional cost?